aibolem/RAMDanceToolkitwiki/about-Hakoniwa.md

 You can also use data from sensors attached to a Hakoniwa to produce visualizations.
 In your Arduino program, send values via OSC to your RAMDanceToolkit application.
 Use the same port number that you use in your ramInitialize(int port) function in the setup() function of testApp.cpp.
 You can also use a ramOscReceiveTag to get the specific OSC message with a registered address in your scene.

-Dor example, in the .h and .cpp files for a scene,
+For example, in the .h and .cpp files for a scene,

 .h file